 I have to say that as much as I long for a snuggly little one, I adore L at this age.
 (And thankfully she’s pretty into snuggling before bedtime.)
 We can communicate, we have “little chats”, we make up stories together, we can do extended activities together like planting potatoes or working in the yard that seemed like only a dream last summer, and we make each other laugh a lot.
 Traveling with her is a total adventure and it’s pretty amazing to listen to her interpret the world around her.
 She’s obsessed with hotels, phones, dragons, and a certain kitty who lives next door.
 She loves bandaids, reading, building towers, and going for walks “to town”.
 It’s really, really fun to be her mom right now.

-This recipe includes brown rice syrup, which I realize is not a pantry staple than many of you may have.
-I sometimes use it in toddler baked goods since it lends a moistness to baked goods as well as subtle sweetness —it's less sweet than sugar and honey.
-If you don't have access to it, you can try honey, though the texture of these is really great with the syrup.
+This recipe includes brown rice syrup, which lends a moistness to baked goods as well as subtle sweetness —it’s less sweet than sugar and honey.
+If you don’t have access to it, you can try honey, though the texture of these is really great with the syrup.
+If you can’t find cake flour, sift all purpose flour before measuring or use whole wheat pastry flour.

 - 1/3 cup coconut oil